Collaborative Work in an Open Structure

 At one time, most premier law firms divided profits among partners on the basis of seniority, through a system known as “lockstep” compensation.
 As business economics began to dominate important decisions in the legal profession, many firms moved away from the historical model; today only a handful of law firms adhere to lockstep compensation.

 At Cleary, we still believe this model brings out the best in our lawyers and our firm—and helps deliver the best results to our clients.
-Every associate and partner is compensated solely on the basis of seniority, not hours billed or business generated.
+Every associate and partner is compensated on the basis of seniority, not hours billed or business generated.

 Rewarding Work and Putting Clients First